British Heart Foundation: Leadership

+Karen A. Frank is the Chair of the Board of Trustees.

+King Charles III has been the BHF's Patron since May 2024, succeeding Prince Philip, Duke of Edinburgh.

 Activities

-The British Heart Foundation’s main focus is to fund cardiovascular research, aiming to spend around £100 million a year funding scientists around the UK.
+The British Heart Foundation's main focus is to fund cardiovascular research, aiming to spend around £100 million a year funding scientists around the UK.
 They are currently funding over 1000 research projects.

 Centres of Research Excellence

 Since 2008 the BHF has been investing in Centres of Research Excellence.
-The six current centres bring together scientists from a number of disciplines to work on research projects to beat heart and circulatory disease.
+The eight current centres bring together scientists from a number of disciplines to work on research projects to beat heart and circulatory disease.

 The current Centres of Research are: